mitchspano/LWCRefreshDemo/README.md

 # LWC Refresh Demo

 This project is meant to illustrate how to broker communications across all Aura and Lightning Web Components within the context of lightning page builder.
-The classic example of this is the 'e.force:refreshView' event, but in theory this could be used to broker all communiations between Aura application events and Lightning Web Components.
+The classic example of this is the 'e.force:refreshView' event, but in theory this could be used to broker all communications between Aura application events and Lightning Web Components.

 ### Simple Demonstration